Health Topics

 Prenatal & Parenting

-This weekly drop-in group is for families to work through the natural ups and downs of breastfeeding with a lactation consultant and the support of other families.
+This drop-in group is for families to work through the natural ups and downs of breastfeeding with a lactation consultant and the support of other families.
 Bring your baby and come as you are to this informal group.
-Adults will be required to wear a mask, and we will practice social distancing.
 The group is facilitated by certified lactation consultants.
 An infant scale is available should you want to weigh your baby.

-If you need one-on-one breastfeeding assistance, set up an appointment through your Patient Online Services account or call us at 715-838-5025.
+If you need one-on-one breastfeeding assistance, set up an appointment through your patient portal account, or call us at 715-838-5025.

 This class is open to current Mayo Clinic Health System OB-GYN patients in the Northwest Wisconsin Region.
 It is ideal to attend a class from the location you plan to deliver so you will be prepared with local birth center processes.
 If you are not a Mayo Clinic Health System OB patient, view Mayo Clinic prenatal class offerings.